 The first or second time that you watch the movie, you wonder how Carl, obviously an older man, would have survived without running water, electricity, or an unlimited food supply.
 But then you realize that Carl never wanted to live in Paradise Falls.
 He wanted to die there.

 At the end, Carl, Russell and Dug are playing a game in which they point out the colours of cars.
 Dug shouts "grey one!".
 At first, you think nothing of it.
-Then you realise: Dogs are colourblind.
+Then you realize: Dogs are colourblind.

 Can a joke based on scientific inaccuracy be labeled as Brilliance?
 Dogs don't see in black and white, they're red-green colorblind.
 Dug would be able to see blue, yellow, and violet in addition to greys, white, and black.